matiu2/trading_robot/README.md

 ## Overview

 This is a trading robot in progress.
-There are

 The main part of the robot [is here](https://github.com/matiu2/trading_robot/blob/main/trader/src/main.rs).
 So far all it does is download some candles, run some algorithms, and is still deciding if it wants to enter a trade.